liferay/liferay-frontend-projects/projects/eslint-config/plugins/liferay/docs/rules/sort-imports.md

 require('other');
 ```

-Any time this rule encounters such an import, it considers it a boundary and will not reorder any imports across that boundary.
+Any time this rule encounters such an import, it considers it a boundary and, generally, will not reorder any imports across that boundary.
+(Type-only imports are a special case, because they are independent of evaluation order and can always be safely moved to the end.)

 ## Examples